woodenclock/tp/docs/UserGuide.md

 ![image](https://github.com/AY2324S1-CS2113T-W11-2/tp/assets/69474977/d548f580-3098-4d9d-8635-07e0a989e47c)

 #### 1.2 Interactive Mode: `add i/`
-If you're prone to forgetting fields to include in the `add` command, have no fear, we've got your back!
-You may choose to use the `add i/` command instead, which triggers the interactive add mode.
+Did you forget the fields to in the `add` command?
+Fear not, we've got your back!
+You may choose to type in `add i/` command instead, which triggers the interactive add mode.
 It helpfully prompts you for data each step of the way, and notifies you when you've left a mandatory field blank, so you don't have to worry about getting it wrong!

 Format: `add i/`